adamsilver/fdpb/01-Register.md

 Ultimately, this book is about designing forms that work.
 Forms that don't drive users crazy.
 Forms that have as little friction as possible.

 And so, we'll use a pattern that has an ever present, high-contrast and easy to read label and hint.
-We'll leave placeholders and floating labels to our competitors.
+We'll leave placeholders and floating labels to our competitors and use better techniques to reduce the size of forms.

 ## The Question Protocol

 Nobody wants to use forms.
-They just want the outcome from doing so.
-We have to ensure that outcome is appealing.
-If, for example, it's a registration form, the user may benefit from:
+They are not a source of entertainment.
+People just want the end result.
+Paying off their debts, receiving some new shoes, or receving a new tax disc so they avoid fines and save money.

+When we put a form in front of someone we have to make sure that there are good reasons for doing so.
+Why then, are we suggesting people register?
+Perhaps it's because in doing so the user will get:

 - a faster checkout
 - order tracking
-- receiving a 10% discount
+- a 10% discount

-But if users don't get any of these benefits we have to question the very existence of the form.
-It's not just the overall form though, it's the questions within the form that need justification too.

-Government Digital Services (GDS) has the Question Protocol.
-It states that *before you start designing a form, make a list of all the information you need from your users.
-Only add a question if you know:*
+It's not just the form itself though.
+It's the questions within the form that need justification too.
+Government Digital Services’ (GDS) Question Protocol suggests that before starting design, make a list of the information you need from users.
+Then, only add a question if you know:

 - that you need the information to deliver the service
 - why you need the information